Notes on Cumbria Councty Council’s (CCC) October 2,2020 Meeting. Application 4/17/9007 – West Cumbria Mining (WCM) – Woodhouse Colliery

 Another public representation that got my attention was from Dr Tim Jones who mentioned that the coalfield is heavily faulted.
 This means there is real potential for subsidence to occur as a result of the “mass removal” and creation of extensive sub-sea void spaces which could generate earthquake effects, which may extend onshore as far as the Sellafield/Moorside sites.
 Apparently, Sellafield have said they don’t have an objection to the project as there will only will be ‘some’ subsidence.
 But how much is ‘some’?

 A further point of interest – was back in 2015, Cumbria County Council’s Planning Officers gave the go ahead for WCM to carry out “exploratory borehole drilling” onshore and offshore in the St Bees area.
 Apparently, WCM have already spent £12 million drilling bore holes and they have collected 4000 metres of drill core sample.
 In the process, WCM hit at least one methane gas pocket, one nautical mile from St Bees.

 Councillor Hillary Carrick summed up the meeting well when she said she found aspects of the project misleading and that any project that has 101 issues to resolve – is of concern.

 I couldn’t agree more.
-Many Councillors said themselves that parts of the project were very complicated (and they are) and required specialist expertise in a number of areas (it does).
-One Councillor even said he wasn’t elected to do global issues but was elected for Cumbria.
+Many councillors said themselves that parts of the project were very complicated (and they are) and required specialist expertise in a number of areas (it does).
+One even said he wasn’t elected to do global issues but was elected for Cumbria.
 Another doubted the climate science (sigh), and then mentioned the UK needs its own steel security (a good point).
 Plus, the Mayor of Copeland quite angrily said that the people who were concerned about the project didn’t live in the area – the people in Copeland support the project.

 But do they – has anyone else asked them?